praneeth3635/inventory-optimization/README.md

 # Solving Inventory Inefficiencies Using SQL

 A complete end-to-end data-driven solution for inventory analytics and decision support across a multi-store retail network.
-This project implements a normalized SQL schema, analytical views, and a live dashboard for real-time business insights.
+This project implements the normalized SQL schema, analytical views, and a live dashboard for real-time business insights.

 ---